PolarTerrestrialEnvironmentalSystems/Biome-shift/README.md

 Changes in biomes and bioclimatic variables

-R script and Supplementary data for the manuscript: Li, C., Dallmeyer, A. & Herzschuh, U. Magnitude of biome shifts over the last 21,000 years reveals the impact of seasonality and intense warming on future vegetation.
+R script for the manuscript: Li, C., Dallmeyer, A. & Herzschuh, U. Magnitude of biome shifts over the last 21,000 years reveals the impact of seasonality and intense warming on future vegetation.

 General content：